hcn-xkk/Self-Driving-Car/CarND-PID-Control-Project-master/README.md

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

+## Implementation Details

+PID controller is implemented as a class called `PID`.
+The membership function `UpdateError` calculates the errors for propotional, integral and derivative terms.
+The membership function `TotalError` calculates the total error term, which will be used to calculate steering at the next time step.

+Gains for the PID controller are hand-tuned.
+Here is the process I followed:
+- I started from a single P term.
+It should be able to steer the car back to center lane, but will have oscillations.
+- Then the D term is added.
+With a PD controller, the car almost does not have any overshoot and has much less oscillations.
+D controller should add stability, and indeed I saw the car can mostly stable at the center lane with minor tracking error.
+- Finally the integral term is added with a very small integral gain.
+With this term added, when the vehicle steering stables, it can stay at the lane center without error.

 ## Editor Settings

 We've purposefully kept editor configuration files out of this repo in order to